dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 Types include classes, structs, interfaces, enums, and delegates.
 They have following properties: summary, remarks, syntax, namespace, assemblies, inheritance.
-The parent of types are namespaces.
+The *parents* of types are namespaces.
-The children of types are members.
+The *children* of types are members.

 #### ID
 *ID* for a type is also its *name*.